 The goal of the school district is to link all students and families with the appropriate resources which will enable them to overcome the barriers that interfere with regular attendance.

 Absences

 All absences must be communicated to the school office by the parent or guardian on the day of.
-Absences will be either counted or not counted, depending on the circumstances surrounding the absence.
-All absences will be counted with the exception of the following appropriately documented circumstances:
+Absences will be either excused unexcused, depending on the circumstances surrounding the absence.